Totin' Chip

 The Totin' Chip is an award in Scouts BSA that shows a Scout understands and agrees to certain principles of using different tools with blades.
 It can be physically represented by a patch or a small paper card.
 With this, a Scout has the right to carry and use woods tools.
 A Scout must demonstrate to their Scout leader, or someone designated by their leader, that they understand the responsibility.

+Background

 This certification grants a Scout the right to carry and use woods tools.
 The Scout must show their Scout leader, or someone designated by their leader, that the Scout understands their responsibility to do the following:

 Basic safety rules and requirements for this recognition are: